squidfunk/mkdocs-material/docs/getting-started.md

 git clone https://github.com/squidfunk/mkdocs-material.git
 ```

 The theme will reside in the folder `mkdocs-material/material`.
-After cloning
+When cloning
-from `git`, you must install all required dependencies with:
+from `git`, you must install all required dependencies yourself:

 ```
 pip install -e mkdocs-material